piar1243/SubArcV3Final/README.md

 3) Increase sampling rate to 5000 Hz with updated hall sensor array
 4) Create through-bore version to easy mounting on machinery

-Once these improvements are made and SubArc properly functions embedded on precision machinery technology, SubArc will release into its V1 beta version.
+Once these improvements are made and SubArc properly functions embedded on precision machinery technology, SubArc will release into its V1 beta version and this repository will be linked and popularized.

 If you would like to build your own SubArc and need assistance, or you would like to collaborate on speeding up the development to the initial beta-version, feel free to contact me at: franklucci636@gmail.com